 Reconstructive (plastic) surgery.
 This type of operation is aimed at restoring a person’s appearance and the function of the affected area.
-If the surgery requires major tissue removal (for example, removing the jaw, skin, pharynx, or tongue), reconstructive or plastic surgery may be done to replace the missing tissue.
+If the surgery requires major tissue removal, such as removing the jaw, skin, pharynx, or tongue, reconstructive or plastic surgery may be done to replace the missing tissue.
 A prosthodontist may be able to make an artificial dental or facial part to help restore the ability to swallow and speak.
 A speech pathologist may then be needed to help the patient relearn how to swallow and communicate using new techniques or special equipment.
 Learn more about rehabilitation.

 Side effects of surgery depend on the type and location of the surgery, and each patient is encouraged to talk with their doctor about side effects expected from the specific surgery and how long the side effects are likely to last.
-Common side effects from head and neck surgery include temporary or permanent loss of normal voice or impaired speech; difficulty chewing or swallowing, which may require a tube inserted in the stomach for feeding purposes; hearing loss; or decreased functioning of the thyroid gland, especially after a total laryngectomy (the removal of the larynx).
+Common side effects from head and neck surgery include temporary or permanent loss of normal voice or impaired speech; difficulty chewing or swallowing, which may require a tube inserted in the stomach for feeding purposes; hearing loss; or decreased functioning of the thyroid gland, especially after a total laryngectomy, which is the removal of the larynx.

 Another potential side effect is swelling of the mouth and throat area, making it difficult to breathe.
-In such cases, patients may receive a temporary tracheostomy (a hole in the windpipe) to make breathing easier.
+In such cases, patients may receive a temporary tracheostomy, which creates a hole in the windpipe to make breathing easier.

 Learn more about cancer surgery.

-Specific types of external-beam radiation therapy include intensity-modulated radiation therapy (IMRT), which allows for more effective doses of radiation therapy to be delivered while reducing the damage to healthy cells and causing fewer side effects.
-Proton therapy (also called proton beam therapy) is another type of external-beam radiation therapy, using protons rather than x-rays.
-At this time, however, proton therapy is not a standard treatment option for most head and neck cancers.
+Specific types of external-beam radiation therapy include intensity-modulated radiation therapy (IMRT).
+IMRT uses advanced technology to more accurately direct the beams of radiation to the tumor, helping reduce damage to nearby healthy cells and potentially causing fewer side effects.
+Proton therapy is another type of external-beam radiation therapy, using protons rather than x-rays.
+At this time, however, proton therapy is not a standard treatment option for most types of head and neck cancer.

-When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
+When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.

-Before beginning radiation treatment for any head and neck cancer, patients should receive a thorough examination from an oncologic dentist (a dentist experienced in treating people with head and neck cancer).
+Before beginning radiation therapy for any head and neck cancer, patients should be examined by an oncologic dentist or oral oncologist, which are dentists experienced in treating people with head and neck cancer.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
-Learn more about dental health during cancer treatment.
+Learn more about dental and oral side effects.
 People should also receive an evaluation from a speech pathologist who has experience treating people with head and neck cancer.